AzureAD/azure-activedirectory-library-for-objc/README.md

 NOTE:
 - To work with iOS 10 you must have at least version 2.2.5, or 1.2.9.
 - WKWebView drops network connection if device got locked on iOS 12.
-It is expected behavior and we can't manage it.
+It is by design and not configurable.
 =====================================